punyararj/thclawpod/README.md

 | `CLAWPOD_TIMEOUT`        | `60`      | Response timeout (seconds) |
 | `CLAWPOD_SESSION_PREFIX` | `homepod` | Session ID prefix          |

+If you're running it at home, as I do, then the easiest thing is probably to bind to the broadcast address  `0.0.0.0` so your iOS device can reach the server, and to skip authentication.
+But be careful out there.
+This can access your agent.
+So please don't stick this on the public internet unless you know what you are doing, how to use the binding address and the api token to secure it, etc..

-If you want this server always running, then you'll need to setup a systemd or launchctl service definition.
+If you want this server always running, then you'll need to set up a systemd or launchctl service definition.
 Have a look at the ancestral Homechat repo for an example.

-And be careful out there.
-Please don't stick this on the public internet unless you know what you are doing, how to use the binding address and the api token to secure it, etc..

 #### Testing the connection to OpenClaw